Tennessee vs. Ole Miss: Sportsbook promo codes, odds, spread, over/under - January 6

 - Odds to win the national championship: +2200

-- Tennessee is ninth-best in the country in terms of its odds to win the national championship (+2200), but only 12th-best, according to computer rankings.
+- Tennessee's national championship odds (+2200) place it ninth-best in the country, but according to computer rankings it is only 12th-best.

-- The Volunteers have experienced the 44th-biggest change in terms of their national championship odds, improving from +3000 at the beginning of the season to +2200.
+- In terms of their national championship odds, the Volunteers have experienced the 44th-biggest change this season, improving from +3000 at the beginning to +2200.

-- Tennessee has a 4.3% chance of winning the national championship, based on its moneyline odds.
+- Based on its moneyline odds, Tennessee has a 4.3% chance of winning the national championship.

 Ole Miss Futures Odds